K3nny567/Cheat-Menu-Framework/README.md

 ## Compatibility

-Minimum required game version: 0.8.4
+Minimum required game version: 0.8.4.3+<br/>
+For game versions below 0.8.1.0, lines with _state("Tail") need to be commented out.<br/>
+For game versions below 0.8.4.0, instances of _state("AbomSickly") need to be replaced with _state("Sickly")

 <details>
 <summary>Hotkeys:</summary>